Also called: Osler-Weber-Rendu Syndrome

 Hereditary hemorrhagic telangiectasia (HHT) is a genetic disorder that causes abnormalities of a small percentage of the blood vessels in the body.
 If these problematic blood vessels rupture, severe bleeding occurs.
 Abnormalities of small vessels are usually diagnosed as telangiectasias while larger blood vessels are diagnosed as arteriovenous malformations (AVM).

 At UAMS, our interventional radiologists lead a multidisciplinary team of experts that offer state-of-the-art treatment for HHT.
+In fact, the 2020 International HHT Guidelines are co-authored by UAMS interventional radiologist Mary E. “Mollie” Meek, M.D.

 Recognizing and Treating HHT